 Jemma indicated that Bolsover, in particular, had been hit very hard by Covid-19.
 Her immediate reaction was that the online presence of other organisations was impressive and overwhelming in its quality.

-The organisation priorities for the future include asking local people what they want from a community arts charity, as well as blending their online and physical offer.
+The organisation’s priorities for the future include asking local people what they want from a community arts charity, as well as blending their online and physical offers.
 Most importantly they aim to improve their resilience by ensuring that their work remains relevant for the local area as we are unlocked from Covid-19.

 Mike Brown, Leisure & Tourism, Derby City Council

 Make and Trade is an exciting new initiative to enable the upper floors of shops in the city to be used for creative businesses.
-Short and and longer term tenancies would enable a diverse range of creatives to use these spaces.
+Short and longer-term tenancies would enable a diverse range of creatives to use these spaces.